Craving a curry?

 A staggering selection of naans and other leavened breads, plus a pretty comprehensive menu including vegetable dishes and tandoor grilled meat, Appayan’s orange building is located in a fairly green and leafy part of Hollerich.
 You’ll get the best of Bengali cuisine and reviewers recommend the Mirchi ka Saalan if you like something spicy, or the chicken tandoori if your stomach is not ready for that.

-Restaurant Himalaya 1, 2 & 3 (Rollingergrund, Kirchberg and Gare/Bonnevoie)
+Restaurant Himalaya 1 & 3 (Rollingergrund and Gare/Bonnevoie)

-Nepalese Momo and paneer (Indian cheese) in butter sauce, you’ll find all the usual suspects such as lamb Rogan Josh at all three of these settings.
+Nepalese Momo and paneer (Indian cheese) in butter sauce, you’ll find all the usual suspects such as lamb Rogan Josh at these settings.
 Expect simple décor but huge portions which will keep you occupied.
+Himilaya 2 in Kirchberg is currently listed as temporarily closed, whilst Himalaya 3 was formerly known as Orchidee.

 Persian Foodbox - Hamilius